gethyas/images.gethyas.com/content/docs/basics/resources.md

         └── bird.jpg    # page resource
 ```

-If you want to show a page resource image — use the path:
+If you want to show a page resource image — use the relative path:

 ```bash
 bird.jpg